 Use this segment to help you to identify outlying data sent from cheaters.
 A cheater/non-cheater segment is not necessary for identifying true revenue if your development team have integrated your app with the valid_iap event on launch.

 Select events that signal a change in the way your app is used.
 Tutorial_complete, Activity_done, and Store_open are examples of events that you can use to identify behavior that might make a user inclined to purchase or subscribe.

-- Find information about the KPI Charts report.
-For more information, see KPI Charts Report.
+- Find information about creating Trend Reports.
+For more information, see Trend Reports.

 - Find information about the Funnels report.
 For more information, see Funnels report.